spernica/exchange-nette/README.md

 $ composer require h4kuna/exchange-nette
 ```

-## Registation
+## Registration
 ```neon
 extensions:
     exchangeExtension: h4kuna\Exchange\DI\ExchangeExtension
 ```
 Extension is ready to use other configuration are optionally.
 Default is defined three currencies CZK, EUR and USD.
-Currencies has any default format.
+Currencies has default format by [h4kuna/number-format](//github.com/h4kuna/number-format), where is documentation.

 ## Configuration